NickRewind

-NickRewind (formerly The '90s Are All That, The Splat, and NickSplat) was an American late night programming block that broadcast nightly over the channel space of TeenNick.
+NickRewind (formerly The '90s Are All That, The Splat, and NickSplat) was an American late night programming block that aired nightly over the channel space of TeenNick.
 The block showed reruns of mid-late 1980s, 1990s, and early-mid 2000s children's programming, mostly shows that aired on Nickelodeon during their original runs.
 Collectively under all of its various brands, TeenNick's overnight classic programming block ran from July 25, 2011 to January 31, 2022.

 The block was preceded by The '90s Are All That, which debuted the night of July 25, 2011 (early July 26) and was inspired by a large amount of interest in classic Nickelodeon series from the 1990s by users of social media outlets such as Facebook.
 From October 7, 2011 to October 23, 2011, the block aired in an earlier time slot, from 10 p.m. to midnight.
 Response to the debut was very positive; hashtags pertaining to the block became trending topics on Twitter and the Nielsen Ratings for TeenNick on the debut night increased to between eight and 60 times the ratings TeenNick received in previous weeks, beating numerous higher-profile basic cable programs in the same time slot.

 Beginning October 5, 2015, the block expanded to eight hours (10 p.m. to 6 a.m.) and began airing a broader variety of series.
 Renamed as "The Splat", the block's name and logo came from Nickelodeon's logo from 1984; a white brush-printed wordmark on an amorphous orange background (often manifested as a "splat" shape, but which was frequently rendered in many others).
 To align itself with Nickelodeon's cross-platform branding, the block changed its name to NickSplat on May 1, 2017.
-The block would adopt its final name on March 15, 2019, discontinuing on January 31, 2022, making the channel going back to a regular 24-hour channel.
-Despite the block no longer airing on TeenNick, the NickRewind social media pages remain active.
+The block would adopt its final name on March 18, 2019, and would end on January 31, 2022, returning TeenNick to 24-hour programming.
+The YouTube channel for the block continues to post compilation content from past Nickelodeon shows.

 History

-2011–15: As The '90s Are All That
+2011–15: as The '90s Are All That

 The final week of 2011, dubbed "Party Like It's the '90s", featured shows originally featured in the 1995 through 1999 incarnation of SNICK.
 KaBlam! and Animorphs were excluded and replaced with other SNICK programs of the era.
 This also included '90s Nick IDs.
 The December 31 edition, called "Stick Clark's New Year's Sticking Eve", featured the revival of "U-Dip," another Nick in the Afternoon feature, as an homage of the large list of objects dropped on New Year's Eve across the United States.
 Nickelodeon's trademark slime won the vote.
 The block started at 10 pm and ended at 2 am, with a re-air from 2 am–6 am, to accommodate the occasion.